0xrajneesh/Home-Lab/open-source-IAM-home-lab.md

                           |             |
                           +-------------+

+## What will you learn?
+In this Open Source IAM Home-Lab, you'll master Keycloak and open-source IAM tools.
+Gain hands-on experience in:

+- Setting up and configuring IAM solutions
+- Implementing security measures like SSO and 2FA
+- Customizing login pages and extending functionality
+- Integrating LDAP, social login, and external systems
+- Managing access control and monitoring user activities
+- Implementing multi-tenancy and enhancing interoperability.

 ## </> Setting up Keycloak IAM

 - **Installation**: Use Docker for an easy setup.
 Follow the Keycloak [Docker Guide](https://www.keycloak.org/getting-started/getting-started-docker).